micheqn3/employee-tracker/README.md

 > SSH: `git@github.com:micheqn3/employee-tracker.git`
 3. Install the NPM packages
 > npm install
+4. Provide your MySQL credentials in the index.js file and make sure your server is running
-4. Run the application in command line
+5. Run the application in command line
 > node index.js